gauss17/niri-taskbar/README.md

 # Niri Taskbar (for Waybar)

-This provides a [Waybar][waybar] taskbar for [Niri][niri].
+This provides a combined [Waybar][waybar] taskbar + workspace indicator for [Niri][niri].

-The main shift from the builtin `wlr/taskbar` module is that windows are always ordered by workspace index, then window ID (which essentially means that the windows are ordered by creation time, at least as of Waybar 0.12.0).
+Displays ordered list of workspaces, each with a list of its windwows ordered by workspace position (floating windows last).
+Current workspace and focused window are highlighted.

 ![Example screenshot](images/screenshot.png)